Wei-whey-way/galah-1/README.md

+## Note
+This is a modified version of the [Galah](https://github.com/0x4D31/galah?tab=readme-ov-file) open-source repository used for practice in CyberEurope 2024 between the University of Adelaide and Talinn University of Technology.
+Below is the readme file used by them.

 <img align="left" src="docs/images/galah.png" width="200px">

 TL;DR: Galah (/ɡəˈlɑː/ - pronounced ‘guh-laa’) is an LLM-powered web honeypot designed to mimic various applications and dynamically respond to arbitrary HTTP requests.
 Galah supports major LLM providers, including OpenAI, GoogleAI, GCP's Vertex AI, Anthropic, Cohere, and Ollama.